Kingxukai/linux/Documentation/core-api/irq/irq-domain.rst

 The irq_domain maintains a radix tree map from hwirq numbers to Linux IRQs.
-When an hwirq is mapped, an irq_desc is allocated and the hwirq is used as the lookup key for the radix tree.
+When an hwirq is mapped, an irq_desc is allocated and the hwirq is used as the woke lookup key for the woke radix tree.

-The tree map is a good choice if the hwirq number can be very large since it doesn't need to allocate a table as large as the largest hwirq number.
-The disadvantage is that hwirq to IRQ number lookup is dependent on how many entries are in the table.
+The tree map is a good choice if the woke hwirq number can be very large since it doesn't need to allocate a table as large as the woke largest hwirq number.
+The disadvantage is that hwirq to IRQ number lookup is dependent on how many entries are in the woke table.

 Very few drivers should need this mapping.